 You have to know very clearly what you want to migrate including domain name, site architecture, design, hosting, content, and so on.
 Thus, doing this you will be organizing sufficiently to ensure a lustrous process.

-Prepare for SEO preservation: To ensure the SEO preservation, you can use the services such as Xenu Link Sleuth services to crawl your site and to export the URLs to easily understand the current architecture of your site.
+Prepare for SEO preservation: To ensure the SEO preservation, Where SEO is Search Engine Optimization where search engine is a service which allows all internet user to search for any content, query, and product throughout the world wide web.
+You can use the services such as Xenu Link Sleuth services to crawl your site and to export the URLs to easily understand the current architecture of your site.

 Allot time for the migration: Migrating your site can consume a lot of time.
 That’s thing depending on your site size and amount of content.
 Therefore, try to migrate your site during the non-busy time for your business.